domosekai/domosekai.github.io/sstp/help.md

     Many cellular network, for example, uses symmetric NAT in IPv4 which does not allow NAT traversal.
 UDP acceleration will not work in these situations.

 IPv6 network does not use NAT and should be naturally supporting UDP acceleration.

+### Q: After I switched the network, UDP acceleration seemd not working and why is that?

+This is normal if the UDP acceleration works in NAT traversal mode, because according to the current SoftEther protocol there is no way to renegotiate a new endpoint for an existing session.
+Therefore the server has no way to know your new address and cannot reach the device after the network switch.
+Once you switch back to the original network (provided that your IP address has not changed), the UDP will be very likely working again.

+You have two options to mitigate this problem:
+  - Open the relevant UDP ports just like you have done for TCP, or
+  - Manually reconnect in the new network.

 ### Q: Can I connect to VPN Azure service?